Alpharetta · Athens · Atlanta · Bremen · Decatur · Hoboken · Ila · Savannah

 Third Sunday of the month at Church of Our Saviour in Virginia Highland.
 We'll start with a minisinging school from 6-6:25 and then singing from 6:30-8:30.
 Church of our Saviour, Garrison Hall (building across from main church entrance) 1068 North Highland Ave.
 Atlanta, GA 30306.
 Parking along N. Highland or Los Angeles.
 Metered spaces are free on Sunday.
 Contact Amy Armstrong at 404-436-4522 or amyarmstrongmidwife at gmail dot com for additional information..

 Our informal First Thursday singing is a good place for beginners in the Atlanta area to learn this style of music.
-We begin at 7:30 with a brief explanation and a walk-through of Old Hundred, a tune familiar to many as the Doxology.
-Participants then take turns choosing songs from the Sacred Harp (1991 ed.) until 8:30.
+We begin at 7:30 pm.
+Participants take turns choosing songs from the Sacred Harp (1991 ed.) until 8:30.
 During a short break for refreshments, we pass out copies of An Eclectic Harmony, a shape note sampler book that includes several beloved late 19th century hymns.
 Singing continues from both books until 9:30.
 Songbooks are available to borrow, buy, or share.

 We meet from 7:30 to 9:30 pm in the Emory Presbyterian Church fellowship building, 1886 North Decatur Road, Atlanta, GA 30307.